Tom-Notch/assignment4/README.md

 In the previous sections, we implemented a 3D Gaussian rasterizer that is view independent.
 However, scenes often contain elements whose apperance looks different when viewed from a different direction (for example, reflections on a shiny surface).
 To model these view dependent effects, the authors of the 3D Gaussian Splatting paper use spherical harmonics.

 The 3D Gaussians trained using the original codebase often come with learnt spherical harmonics components as well.
 Infact, for the scene used in section 1.1, we do have access to the spherical harmonic components!
-For simplicity, we had extracted only the view independent part of the spherical harmonics (the 0th order coefficients) and returned that as colour.
+For simplicity, we had extracted only the view independent part of the spherical harmonics (the 0th order coefficients) and returned that as color.
 As a result, the renderings we obtained in the previous section can only represent view independent information, and might also have lesser visual quality.

 In this section, we will explore rendering 3D Gaussians with associated spherical harmonic components.
 We will add support for spherical harmonics such that we can run inference on 3D Gaussians that are already pre-trained using the original repository (we will **not** focus on training spherical harmonic coefficients).

 In this section, you will complete code in `model.py` and `data_utils.py` to enable the utilization of spherical harmonics.
 You will also have to modify parts of `model.py`.
 Please lookout for the tag `[Q 1.3.1]` in the code to find parts of the code that need to be modified and/or completed.

-In particular, the function `colours_from_spherical_harmonics` requires you to compute colour given spherical harmonic components and directions.
+In particular, the function `colors_from_spherical_harmonics` requires you to compute color given spherical harmonic components and directions.
 You can refer to function `get_color` in this [implementation](https://github.com/thomasantony/splat/blob/0d856a6accd60099dd9518a51b77a7bc9fd9ff6b/notes/00_Gaussian_Projection.ipynb) and create a vectorized version of the same for your implementation.

 Once you have completed the above tasks, run `render.py` (use the same command that you used for question 1.1.5).
 This script will take a few minutes to render views of a scene represented by pre-trained 3D Gaussians.